 At the time I initially developed patellofemoral pain we didn’t have the same understanding of pain science that we do now.
 As such I believed that all pain was due to tissue damage and I felt like “oh I have cartilage damage I’m just going to wear my knees out.”
 As such I initially, permanently avoided everything that hurted.
 While my knees became painfree with 99% of tasks the fitness wasn’t where I wanted it to be & I still couldn’t tolerate deep squatting.
 Once I realized the adaptive capability of my body and used a graded exposure approach to build my squat tolerance … while training what I could do to build my fitness … things took off.

 In terms of psychosocial factors I had some stress and depression as I battled to get to and through physiotherapy school & the board exams.
-I have elaborated on thesebut that’s as open as I want to be about this topic for the time being.
+I have elaborated on these in a separate article but that’s as open as I want to be about this topic for the time being.

 In terms of general health – due to the above factors (and getting sick) I ended up gaining a bunch of excess body weight.
 Reducing body weight through initially a IIFYM diet and later through Stan’s Vertical Diet helped a lot with sleep, knee health, and overall well being.

 4) Building up tolerance to the desired activity